How to get married in Croatia (if at least one spouse is a foreigner)

 - Certificate of no impediment – This is a document showing that there are no legal obstacles for the marriage and that the marriage will be valid in your home country.
 It can be incorporated as a part of a certificate of free marital status.
 In the US, it is called a “License to Marry”.
 For US citizens, both spouses must be present at the US embassy in Zagreb to request this license.
 It must be translated into Croatian and apostilled/legalized, depending on the treaties in place between Croatia and your home country.

-- Birth certificates – Both spouses must provide birth certificates on international form or birth certificates with an official Croatian translation and apostilled/legalized, depending on the treaties in place.
+- Birth certificates – Both spouses must provide international birth certificates or birth certificates with an official Croatian translation and apostilled/legalized, depending on the treaties in place.

 - Certificate or Absolute Decree for widows/divorcees – If any spouse that is a widow or divorced, they must provide legal government proof of this status.
 Of course, it must be translated and apostilled/legalized, based on treaties.